-despite flowering last.
-In the organic experiments, there was a significant penalty for dwarfism, despite dwarfism usually extending the time to anthesis.
-LNUp was much less in the organic than in the conventional experiments, and again significantly reduced with dwarfism even to the extent that severe dwarfing alleles (Rht-B1c; Rht-D1c; Rht12) were associated with apparent loss of N from the above-ground crop after anthesis.
-Using the linear fits in Fig. 7, the 78 kg N/ha increase in Crop NYmaturity that occurred between 300 and 800 mm is the sum of 37 kg N/ha from increased Crop NYanthesis and 41 kg N/ha from increased LNUp.
-At 800 mm, 0·84 of Crop NYmaturity had been accumulated by anthesis.
-The poorer crop N recoveries in the dwarfed lines were associated with greater quantities being recovered in the above-ground weed biomass (Fig. 10).
+In contrast to the conventional experiments, time to anthesis did not have a significant effect on Crop NYanthesis.
+For example, the Rht8c + Ppd-D1a line accumulated similar quantities of nitrogen by this stage to that of Rht-D1b (Fig. 7A) despite the former flowering nine days earlier (Fig. 2).
+Rht12 accumulated the least nitrogen, despite flowering last.
+In the organic experiments, there was a significant penalty for dwarfism despite dwarfism usually extending the time to anthesis.
+LNUp was much less in the organic- than in the conventional experiments, and again significantly reduced with dwarfism even to the extent that severe dwarfing alleles (Rht-B1c; Rht-D1c; Rht12) were associated with apparent loss of nitrogen from the above ground crop after anthesis.
+Using the linear fits in Fig. 7, the 78 kg N/ha increase in Crop NYmaturity that occurred between 300 mm and 800 mm is the sum of 37 kg N/ha from increased Crop NYanthesis and 41 kg N/ha from increased LNUp.
+At 800 mm, 84 % of Crop NYmaturity had been accumulated by anthesis.
+The poorer crop nitrogen recoveries in the dwarfed lines were associated with greater quantities being recovered in the above ground weed biomass (Fig. 10).